·6 min read·Caligari

 The Best Apps for Stand-Up Comedians (And What Most Are Getting Wrong)

-If you search “apps for stand-up comedians,” you’ll find a lot of answers written by people who have never done an open mic.
+If you search “apps for stand-up comedians,” you’ll find a lot of answers written by people who have never sweated through an open mic.
+People who heard the word “comedians” and thought, well, they type things.
+I know apps that handle typing.

-You’ll see productivity apps.
-Note-taking apps.
+You’ll see note-taking apps.
 General writing tools.
-Sometimes you’ll see apps pitched at screenwriters or novelists with a thin layer of “this works for comedy too!” painted over them.
+Stuff built for screenwriters and novelists with a thin coat of “this works for comedy too” spray-painted on like a disguise that fools nobody.

-None of them are built for how comedy actually works.
+None of them were built for how comedy actually works.
+And comedy works weird.

 The Tools Comedians Actually Use